 Do you set yourself up for failure by biting off more than you can chew?

 When my coach recently asked this I confidently said no. A couple of weeks later, as I was watering the garden, it hit me – I’d been in total denial.
-I absolutely did have a pattern of setting myself up for failure; I just wasn’t able to see this through the haze of my high-expectations, e.g. ‘I’m not setting myself up for failure, obviously I should be able to do x, y. z right off the bat.’
+I absolutely did have a pattern of setting myself up for failure; I just wasn’t able to see this through the haze of my high-expectations, e.g. ‘I’m not setting myself up for failure, obviously I should be able to do x, y. z.’

 The problem is we’re wired to resist big, sweeping change.
 Even if it’s positive, our nervous system finds it scary.
 When we’re afraid our stress response is triggered.
-The amygdala part of our brain, the part that sets us off into fight, flight or freeze mode, doesn’t want us doing anything too different, too outside the safety and familiarity of our comfort zone.
-It’s trying to keep us safe, but hijacking our best intentions in the process.
+The amygdala part of our brain, the part that sets us off into fight, flight or freeze mode, doesn’t want us doing anything too different, too outside the safety of familiarity and our comfort zone, It’s trying to keep us safe but hijacking our best intentions in the process.

-The trick to bypass the stress response and ensure you’re able to follow through to see lasting change and epic results is to not bite off more than you can chew.
-I know that doesn’t sound very exciting, but that’s precisely the point!
+The key to bypass the stress response and ensure you’re able to follow through to see lasting change and epic results is to not bite off more than you can chew.
+I know that doesn’t sound very exciting, but that’s the point.
 Your nervous system stays chillaxed meaning you can keep moving forwards in the right direction, one small step at a time.
-You can achieve great and grandiose things, by breaking it down into tiny manageable chunks.
+You can achieve great and grandiose things, but break it down into tiny manageable chunks.

-to continuously make small improvements and refinements to streamline processes and make things more efficient and effective over longer periods of time.
+Kaizen is a Japanese concept.
+It literally means “improvement” and has been traditionally applied within the business context.
+It’s an approach that favours continuously making small improvements and refinements to streamline processes and make things more efficient and effective over longer periods of time.
 No revolution.
 No sweeping change.

-What I’ve discovered over the last few months is the power this approach can have in our daily lives.
+What I’ve discovered over the last few months is the power that this approach can have when applied to our own lives.
 We can kaizen our way to anything we want.

 A common example is losing weight.
-Ditch the radical crash diets that will either crash before you see any results, or get you results that are unsustainable and see you right back where you started as soon as you’ve run out of steam.
+Ditch the radical crash diets that are going to either crash before you see your results, or you see results but it’s so unsustainable that your brain just pings you right back to your baseline behaviours and pre-diet weight as soon as you’ve run out of the steam required to sustain it.
 Instead, just leave a bite of food on your plate at each meal.
 How easy is that?
 After a couple of months if you want to take it up a notch leave two bites.
 Easy.
-Your weight will head effortlessly in the right direction over time.
+But your weight will head in the right direction over time.

 Small steps means no stress response is triggered so you can follow through to the results you want.